MaartenVdBulcke/NYC_Trees/README.md

-# data cleaning project - NYC Trees
+# Data cleaning project - NYC Trees

 ## Description
 New York residents were asked to report on the state of the nearest tree in their neighborhood.
 A lot of residents have